BrightCanary

 Summary

-Adding a password to your child's Tiktok account is easy if you have their phone available.
-Having access to your child's TikTok password can help them get in if you get locked out, allows you to use third-party monitoring tools, and you're able to check in on things if you suspect your child is getting inappropriate messages or is otherwise unsafe.
-As always, keep an open dialogue with your child about how they use their accounts, and what to do if anyone makes them feel uncomfortable online.
+Having access to your child’s TikTok password can help them access their account if they get locked out, allows you to use monitoring tools like BrightCanary, and helps you check on their activity.
+As always, keep an open dialogue with your child about their social media activity and what to do if anyone makes them feel uncomfortable online.